Four Award-Winning Authors Champion Inclusion at the 28th Annual Authors Luncheon

 Palo Alto, CA — Abilities United 28th annual Authors Luncheon featuring renowned, best-selling authors David Maraniss, Cathleen Schine, J. Ryan Stradal, and Deborah Underwood attracted more than 370 attendees in support of the disabilities community on Saturday, November 2, 2019.
 Many of the attendees are not only book lovers who return year-after-year, but are long-standing Bay Area residents who are dedicated to ensuring the vital programs delivered to those served by Abilities United are sustainable for years to come.

-This popular annual event raises funds for Abilities United services for children and adults with special needs and developmental disabilities.
+This popular annual event raises funds for Abilities United services for children and adults with developmental disabilities.
 The authors, who came from various locations across the U.S., discussed their latest works and shared their literary inspiration.

 A common theme among all the authors was acknowledging the urgent necessity for promoting inclusion and acceptance in an increasingly divisive society.